iredmail/docs/en_US/cluster/0-haproxy.keepalived.glusterfs.md

 Hostnames and IP addresses:

 * We use hostname `ha1.example.com` and `ha2.example.com` for our 2 servers
-  which runs HAProxy and KeepAlived, use `ha1` and `ha2` for short.
+  which run HAProxy and KeepAlived, use `ha1` and `ha2` for short.

 * We use hostname `mail1.example.com` and `mail2.example.com` for our 2 servers
-  which runs iRedMail for mail services, use `mail1` and `mail2` for short.
+  which run iRedMail for mail services, use `mail1` and `mail2` for short.

 * IP addresses: